Birrellc/Exercise__Flask-REST-Calc/README.md

 If we submit JSON without the numbers property we will recieve an error as in order to do the calcuation we need the property specified as **Numbers**

-_I somehow managed to use JSON payload data using only a GET request when experimenting with POSTMAN earlier in the week but I used POST in the actual app as from my understanding POST should be used to send data in the body._

 #### Q1 - a) - How can we handle this?

 I fixed this by adding an **if statement** in the **POST REQUEST** section of my code which handles the **JSON Data**.